 Companies for inclusion in the first research phase were selected from a Kompas Ireland database, which consisted of 2842 manufacturing companies dispersed across eight industries.
-The telephone questionnaire was designed and pre-tested to ensure quick and easy answering by the respondent (approx. 10 minutes) and also to ensure easy administration and accurate coding of the responses by the interviewer [60].
-Managing directors and new product development managers were selected as ideal respondents for this study because of their high level of knowledge about the company and its new product development activities [61].
+Managing directors and new product development managers were selected as ideal respondents for this study because of their high level of knowledge about the company and its new product development activities [41].
 The survey was conducted over a three-month period and to ensure high contact-ability of respondents call-backs were made at different times and on different days.
+A call record was meticulous maintained throughout the entire process as it allowed the researchers to organise questionnaires into their appropriate category, such as refusals, completed interviews, disconnected numbers, call backs at particular times or dates and so redundant calls were avoided [42].
+After five failed attempts of contact, the company was considered a non-respondent.
 From the database, 1400 companies agreed to be interviewed of which 638 (46%) were actively involved in new product development.
 Only those companies that engaged in new product development activities in Ireland were included in the analysis.
 This process eliminated 66 firms, giving a population total for the sampling frame in phase one of 572 (638-66) firms.
 Further details of the respondent sample are contained in Table 1.